josephsumabat/static-ls/README.md

 In the future we plan to use more sources of static information such as interface files to fetch documentation or ghcid's output to fetch diagnostics

-Currently only ghc 9.4.4 is supported but I'm happy to add support for other versions of ghc if desired
+Currently only ghc 9.4.4 and 9.6.1 are explicitly supported but I'm happy to add support for other versions of ghc if desired

 ## Usage

 1. Compile your project with ide info `-fwrite-ide-info` and `-hiedir .hiefiles`

-    For a better UX, `-fdefer-type-errors` and `-Werror=deferred-type-errors` are also both *strongly* recommended.
+    For a better UX, the following flags are *strongly* recommended.

+     ```
+     - -fdefer-type-errors
+     - -Werror=deferred-type-errors
+     - -Werror=deferred-out-of-scope-variables
+     - -fno-defer-typed-holes
+     ```

     These flags will allow hie files to be refreshed even if compilation fails to type check and will ensure that type check failures are still thrown as errors